goldver/chef-win-environment/README.md

 Usage
 ==================
-You can install it from existing files, saved on your local machine or download from internet any valid version. <br>
+You can install all programms from existing files, saved on your local machine or download from internet any valid version. <br>
 Default Installation is by existing files: <br>
 $webDownload = 1

 If you wish to install it from Internet, just set: <br>
 $webDownload = 0

+Just run an "install.bat" script as administrator

+If you wish remove all installed from this script, run an "uninstall.bat" script as administrator,

 Any valid version, you can find on the next links of relevant Vendors: <br>